Former UEFA head Platini detained in Qatar World Cup investigation

 Platini was forced to leave his job as UEFA chief after he was investigated in another case over 1.8 million Swiss francs ($1.8 million) that he received from FIFA in 2011.
 He was cleared in that case.

 As a player in the 1970s and 1980s, Platini was a prolific striker, mainly for Saint-Etienne in France and Juventus in Italy.

-He played in three world cups, captaining the national squad to the semi-finals in both 1982 and 1986.
+He played in three world cups, captaining the national squad to the semi-finals in both 1982 and 1986, and leading France to victory in the 1984 European Championship.

 Reporting by Emmanuel Jarry, Inti Landauro and Sudip Kar-Gupta in Paris and Eric Knecht in Doha; Editing by Luke Baker and Hugh Lawson